reykboerner/delay-networks/README.md

 An analytical approach to determine the stability of synchronized networks of inertial oscillators with delayed dynamics.

-> This repository bundles work developed in the context of my bachelor's [thesis](https://github.com/reykboerner/delay-networks/blob/master/boerner_BA-thesis.pdf) and provides supplemental material for the corresponding peer-reviewed [article](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023409).
+> This repository bundles work developed in the context of my bachelor's [thesis](https://github.com/reykboerner/delay-networks/blob/master/boerner_BA-thesis.pdf) and provides supplemental material for the corresponding [paper](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023409).

 > Click [here](https://github.com/reykboerner/delay-networks/blob/master/info/220107_talk.pdf) for my **presentation slides** shown at the SIAM UKIE Annual Meeting 2022 on January 7.
 Slides from a longer talk are available [here](https://github.com/reykboerner/delay-networks/blob/master/info/210127_talk.pdf).
 To play around with the simulation slider, [read more here](#running-the-code).

 ## Where to start
 * **What's this about?** To learn more about this research, have a look at the [plain language summary](https://github.com/reykboerner/delay-networks/blob/master/info/plain-summary.md) (0.4 pages), the peer-reviewed [paper](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023409) (4 pages), or the [thesis](https://github.com/reykboerner/delay-networks/blob/master/boerner_BA-thesis.pdf) (40 pages).

-* **Where can I find supplemental meterial for the paper?** Providing more detail than the paper, the thesis adds physical background, derivations, an in-depth treatment of the power grid application, supplemental figures, and simulation results ([read more about the thesis](#about-the-thesis)). <br/>
+* **Where can I find supplemental material for the paper?** Providing more detail than the paper, the thesis adds physical background, derivations, an in-depth treatment of the power grid application, supplemental figures, and simulation results ([read more about the thesis](#about-the-thesis)). <br/>
-Some [code](#running-the-code) for DDE simulations is available; more will be added soon or can be requested (contact [me](mailto:reyk.boerner@fu-berlin.de)).
+This repo currently contains code for calculating the delay master stability function of the Decentral Smart Grid Control model on the star topology (Fig. 1c in the paper).
+Please [contact me](mailto:reyk.boerner@reading.ac.uk) for additional code.

 * **I want to run the code.
 How do I get started?** Read more [here](#running-the-code).